English

 For children to master the complex skill of reading, they need to practise little and often, at school and at home.
 For children learning to read, this is a combination of:

-‘Reading a book’ where children use their Phonics reading books, sent home in a meticulous order, which contain only sounds and words they have been taught, and can therefore read independently, along with…
+‘Reading a book’ where children use their Phonics and their reading books, sent home in a meticulous order, which contain only sounds and words they have been taught, and can therefore read independently.

 ‘Sharing a book’ where children are read to by an able reader with books pitched above their level of word decoding ability, but vital for developing their enjoyment of reading and expanding their vocabulary.